rclone/rclone/docs/content/commands/rclone_genautocomplete_bash.md

 Generates a bash shell autocompletion script for rclone.

-This writes to /etc/bash_completion.d/rclone by default so will probably need to be run with sudo or as root, eg
+This writes to /etc/bash_completion.d/rclone by default so will probably need to be run with sudo or as root, e.g.

     sudo rclone genautocomplete bash